Are you properly tracking user engagement on your WordPress site?

 It automates the process of pasting different analytics codes and event tracking in WordPress, so you don’t have to deal with the hassle of code and configuration.

-For this tutorial, we’ll use the MonsterInsights Pro version because it includes advanced tracking features and more dashboard reports.
+For this tutorial, we will use the MonsterInsights Pro version because it includes advanced tracking features and more dashboard reports.
 However, there is also a MonsterInsights Lite version that you can use for free and get started with user engagement tracking.

 First, you will need to install and activate the MonsterInsights plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

-Upon activation, you’ll see the MonsterInsights welcome screen.
+Upon activation, you will see the MonsterInsights welcome screen.
 Go ahead and click the ‘Launch the Wizard’ button.
+You can then follow the setup wizard to get everything ready in minutes.

 For more details, please see our guide on how to install Google Analytics in WordPress.